-On the subsequent hearing, Hawo and Hassan hire an additional lawyer for Aideed, a good one that has defended a man who strangled his estranged wife.
-Regardless, the hearing is ruthless.
+ON THE subsequent hearing, Hawo and Hassan hire an additional lawyer for Aideed, a good one who’d defended a man who strangled his estranged wife.
+Still, the hearing is ruthless.

 The day of the verdict, colorful hijabs and hennaed beards animate the expanse between the Minneapolis courthouse and the downtown train station.
 It’s as if the crowd is going to a wedding.
 Aideed’s lawyer has insisted that as many people as possible attend the hearings since it is likely to tilt the judge’s decision favorably.
 The dead men’s families also come in droves.
-They wave placards Hassan interprets for Hawo that read: Kill the Killer, Jail Him for Life, Aideed Is a Terrorist.
+They wave placards Hassan interprets for Hawo that read: KILL THE KILLER, and JAIL HIM FOR LIFE, and AIDEED IS A TERRORIST.
 The older men from Hawo’s clan try to make peace, but the dead men’s families are adamant.
 A confrontation breaks out.
 The police break it up and disperse them.

 Moments later, the two sides file into the court without talking to each other.
 The rage electrifies the air.
 The judge instructs the jury to read its verdict.
 The shorter woman who has cried when she saw the dead men’s pictures rises and marches to the dock.
 She struggles to fit her large glasses onto her small face.
 Her silky red dress flutters from the air blowing from the ventilator above her.
 Stepping up, she places a white piece of paper in front of her.

 Today, a Somali man in a business suit translates from the side of the judge’s bench.
 When he renders the ruling in Somali, gasps of shock surround Hawo, while muted jubilation erupts on the other side.
-Hawo collapses on her daughter’s lap, writhing in pain, and watches her son sitting unmoved, unshaken.
-He stares ahead with the glassy eyes of a dead man.
+Hawo collapses on her daughter’s lap, writhing in pain.
+She watches her son sitting unmoved, unshaken.
+Her son stares ahead with the glassy eyes of a dead man.